nextflow-io/nextflow/docs/operator.rst

     bar 9
     bar 16

-The statement expression can be omitted when the value to be emitted is the same as the following one.
+The mapping expression can be omitted when the value to be emitted is the same as the following one.
 If you just need to forward the same value to multiple channels, you can use the following shorthand::